 But everything he lacked in PR skills, he more than made up for in lifesaving ability.
 If any other guard had been working 17 that night, including me, there’d be a very real chance that that mother wasn’t going home with both her kids.

 I have a young son and daughter, and I can’t even imagine the depth of her terror, and so I sympathize with her.
 Even in her assessment of Mike, ’cause he was a really intimidating guy.
 Maybe she didn’t know anybody who looked quite like Mike.
 He wasn’t her idea of a knight in shining armor.

 That doesn’t change the fact that he had just rescued her kids.
 It was hard to understand what had happened in her heart.

 Mike just glanced at me, shrugged, and jogged back to his tower.

-That was ten years ago.
+That was over ten years ago.
 If you asked Mike about it today, I doubt he’d even remember.
 But I won’t forget.
 As I jogged back to my tower, I promised myself I’d never let my own fear or prejudice prevent me from recognizing a hero when I see one.

 *Told live at a Moth show at the Fitzgerald Theater in St. Paul, MN